-Walton County Sheriff’s Office, Jail Division
+Walton County Sheriff’s Office, Jail Operations Division

-Major Cory Godwin, Director of Jail Division
+Major Cory Godwin, Director of Jail Operations

 This handbook is the property of the Walton County Jail.
-Destroying, altering, writing
+Destroying, altering, writing,

 or damaging this handbook is a violation of Florida Model Jail Standards and agency

 policy.
-Violators are subject to criminal, administrative or financial penalties.
+Violators are subject to criminal, administrative, or financial penalties.

 IT IS IMPORTANT THAT YOU READ AND KNOW THE CONTENTS OF THIS HANDBOOK.